 Stuff you type.
 The text you type into TypeIt remains on your computer.
 It is not sent to any servers nor stored in any database.
 However, TypeIt automatically saves your text in your browser so that it can be restored if you accidentally navigate to another site, close the tab, or if your browser crashes.
 For more information, see “How can I secure my privacy while using TypeIt?”.

 Cookies.
-TypeIt uses its own cookies (and similar technologies) to remember your preferences and to temporarily store the text you type on your computer, to guard against accidental deletion.
-In addition, it uses Google cookies to personalize ads and analyze traffic.
-This means that information about your use of TypeIt (the pages you visited, your browser version, etc.) is shared with Google.
+TypeIt uses its own cookies (and similar technologies) to remember your preferences and to temporarily store the text you type, to guard against accidental deletion.
+(Again, your text never leaves your computer.)
+In addition, it uses Google cookies to personalize ads (for non-EU users) and analyze traffic.
+This means that basic information about your use of TypeIt (the pages you visited, your browser version, etc.) is shared with Google.
 None of this data includes personally identifiable information such as your name or email address.
 By using TypeIt, you agree to this.